amassaad/phone-gateway/README.md

 ### What is this repository for? ###

-SMS gateway, because I can't phone.
+Phone/doorbell answering machine, because I can't phone.

 ### How do I get set up? ###

-* gem 'sinatra'
-* gem 'twilio-ruby'
-* gem 'figaro' for 12factor setup simplicity
 * heroku deployment, NR to ping and keep alive.
 * Get a Twilio account
 * I have now set this up to do almost nothing during development or test, so no texts fire off during le testing, we all love getting Twilio text messages.